Telephone numbers in Romania: Later years

 When calling from abroad, the leading zero is dropped and replaced with the international access code and the country code, like +40-xxx-xxx-xxx.
 Only regular landline and mobile phones are accessible from outside Romania.

 When calling abroad from Romania, the international access code is 00.
 From mobile devices the + is also supported, as per the GSM system standard.

-The following are the national prefixes by county, where a can be 2 (for Telekom/Orange) or 3 (for DIGI):
+The following are the national prefixes by county, where a can be 2 (for Orange - ex Telekom) or 3 (for Vodafone - ex UPC/DIGI):